knuckleswtf/scribe/docs/migrating-v2.md

 ];
 ```

-We know it's kinda silly 🙄, but it's actually a small optimisation that makes things easier in the long run.
+We know it seems silly🙂, but it's actually a small optimisation that makes things easier in the long run.

 <hr>

 Thanks for using Scribe!
 We hope you have fun and write kickass API docs!
-And if you'd like to get better at API documentation, I recently launched a course you might want to check out: [apidocsfordevs.com](https://apidocsfordevs.com).
+And if you'd like to get better at API documentation, I;m making a course just for you: [apidocsfordevs.com](https://apidocsfordevs.com).